King from 1422 to 1461 and from 1470 to 1471 and the last Lancastrian ruler of England, Henry's reign was dominated by the Wars of the Roses.

 In 1453, the king had a mental breakdown and Richard, Duke of York, was made protector.
 The king recovered in 1455, but civil war broke out between the Yorkist and Lancastrian factions.
 The ensuing struggle came to be known as the Wars of the Roses.
 While the Duke of York was the main figure on the Yorkist side, Margaret, Henry's queen, took charge of the Lancastrian cause.
 In 1460, York was killed at the Battle of Wakefield but his son took up the fight, defeating the Lancastrians at Towton in 1461 and crowning himself Edward IV.
 Henry fled into exile, but returned and was captured by Edward in 1465.
 The Earl of Warwick - previously an ally of Edward - now switched sides and restored Henry to the throne in 1470.
 Edward returned from exile and destroyed the Lancastrian forces at Tewkesbury in May 1471.
 Henry and Margaret's only son was among the Lancastrian dead.
 Henry VI, who had been imprisoned in the Tower of London, was murdered shortly afterwards.

+Each summer, on some unassuming farmland not far from Brussels, Belgium, an epic battle occurs.
+Re-enactors stage The Battle of Waterloo.
+Thousands gather to act out, and watch, Napoleon's defeat at the hands of Wellington.
 It's a big deal.
 But in 2015, the re-enactment will be an even bigger deal, as it will be the 200th anniversary of the real battle.
 And that means there's a lot of pressure to choose the right man to play Napoleon.

 One of the top candidates for the job sits down with me for our Skype interview.
 Or, I should say, Napoleon Bonaparte himself sits down.

-"Je suis Napoleon Bonaparte," Mark Schneider says, completely and utterly in character.
-He goes on to remind me that he's "the Emperor of France, the King of Italy, etc. etc."
+"Je suis Napoleon Bonaparte," Mark Schneider says, completely and utterly in character.
+He goes on to remind me that he's "the Emperor of France, the King of Italy, etc. etc."

 It's remarkably believable.
 Schneider looks like Napoleon, complete with the hat, the medals and the 'I'm going to mop the battlefield with you' stare.

-Then he breaks character with a smile, and says: "I don't really believe I'm Napoleon, I assure you."
+Then he breaks character with a smile, and says: "I don't really believe I'm Napoleon, I assure you."

 Whew.
 Scratch the Napoleon Complex thing.
 But I have to say that if I were choosing Napoleon for Waterloo in 2015, Schneider would definitely get the nod.

-"I jokingly say I've been preparing for this role my whole life," says Schneider.
-"My mother is French and my father is American, so I had a connection with France."
+"I jokingly say I've been preparing for this role my whole life," says Schneider.
+"My mother is French and my father is American, so I had a connection with France."

 "When I was about 2-years-old, I received some toy soldiers from a French cousin who had come to the US for a visit.
 It was Napoleon and several of his imperial guardsmen.
-And as my mother says, 'The rest is history.'"
+And as my mother says, 'The rest is history.'"

 Growing up, Schneider didn't have Superman or Batman posters on his walls.
 He had a picture of Napoleon.
 He liked to dress up as a French soldier, and act out famous battles.